typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

         response_message TEXT;
     BEGIN
         -- Create lock, so that only one instance of the function can -- be run at a time.
-If multiple syncs happen at the same time while -- rows are actively being updated, a race condition can occur that causes -- Typesense to receive stale data.
         SELECT pg_try_advisory_xact_lock(lock_key) INTO is_locked;
         IF NOT is_locked THEN
             RAISE EXCEPTION 'Could not lock.
 Other job in process';
         END IF;

-        -- Update 40 unsynced products to be synced.
+        -- Preemptively update 40 unsynced products as synced.
-        -- Create a temporary table to return the row values into.
-        -- These will be synced with Typesense.
+        -- Create a temporary table to hold the updated rows -- They will be synced with Typesense.
-        -- The update will automatically be undone if the function fails
         UPDATE public.products_sync_tracker
         SET is_synced = TRUE
         WHERE is_synced = FALSE